 If you are looking for something unique try making homemade gifts in a jar for Christmas.
-I’ve made four homemade food gift recipes below to show you what’s possible and hopefully this will provide you with a little inspiration.
+I’ve made five recipes below to show you what’s possible and hopefully, this will provide you with a little inspiration.

 - Candies and treats always look good, as you can see below when placed in a fancy jar and decorated with a ribbon they make a nice gift, but if you’re looking for something a little more unique how about filling the jar with layer after layer of contrasting dry ingredients in which to make a treat when needed, more on this below.

 - Homemade food gifts allow people to make their own Christmas goodies, at their leisure, and until then they have a good-looking homemade Christmas food gift to display on their counter or as part of a centerpiece.

 - In addition, homemade gifts in a jar are easier for you than giving out trays of baked goods to your friends, family, and co-workers.
 Not only do you not have to bake the goodies in the first place, but homemade gifts in a jar are far easier to transport than wobbly plates or bulky tins of cookies and other baked goods.

 Ingredients (makes 1 gift):

 - 1 cup all-purpose flour